backdrop-contrib/ip_geoloc/README.txt

 regionbound.com download.
 Check the Status Report page to see if IPGV&M automatically detected the new JS.
-Now you can configure the region-aware clustering algorithm by filling out the cluster differentiator panel on the IPGV&M Views UI.
+Now you can configure the region-aware clustering algorithm by filling out the Cluster Region Differentiator panel on the IPGV&M Views UI.
-Your View, and therefore the content type that has a lat/lon associated with it, must feature one of the following.
+Your View, and subsequently the content type that has a lat/lon associated with it, must feature ONE of the following.
-1a An AddressField (as in the http://drupal.org/project/addressfield module) in this case IPGV&M will automatically use for differenetiation the region-hierarchy of the address field components country, administrative area, locality and postcode
+1a An AddressField (as in the http://drupal.org/project/addressfield module) in this case IPGV&M will automatically use for differentiation the region-hierarchy of the address field components country, administrative area, locality and postcode
 1b Selected AddressField components: single out the ones you want to use